AccelAes: Accelerating Diffusion Transformers for Training-Free Aesthetic-Enhanced Image Generation: Appendix

 We find that spatial aesthetic non-uniformity and temporal redundancy are coupled.
 Regions related to aesthetic descriptors vary more across timesteps and are harder to extrapolate, while low-affinity regions evolve smoothly and are more reusable.
 This implies that the attention structure already indicates which regions require precise computation and which can be skipped.
 Leveraging both signals enables content-aware acceleration while preserving key aesthetic quality.

 Based on the above observations, we propose \textbf{AccelAes (Accelerated Aesthetics)}, a training-free acceleration framework for DiTs.
 The core idea of AccelAes is to leverage aesthetics-driven spatial non-uniformity and temporal prediction redundancy during the denoising process, allocating computation preferentially to perceptually sensitive regions while compressing redundant computation in less critical areas.
 Specifically, we use internal attention signals to construct AesMask, an aesthetics-aware semantic mask that identifies spatial regions associated with aesthetic descriptors, and refine them more carefully when the architecture permits localized updates.
 Meanwhile, we introduce SkipSparse, a unified acceleration module that combines spatially-adaptive sparse computation with an output-level step prediction reuse mechanism (StepCache) along the temporal dimension to reduce redundant computation across timesteps.
 These two mechanisms complement each other, enabling effective inference acceleration while preserving key perceptual quality.
+Fig.~\ref{fig:teaser} previews this speed--quality tension and shows that AccelAes improves both efficiency and overall quality on representative prompts and metrics.
+Our contributions are summarized as follows: